As a business owner operating in the online world, you know that a solid email marketing sales strategy is a MUST when it comes to selling.

 Think about your business initiatives and goals for the coming months and get out ahead of them.
 I can’t tell you how many clients tell me they *meant* to send an email warming up their people to the sale, but they just didn’t get to it.

-I can tell you this from working on many launches – both successful and unsuccessful – you are leaving money on the table but not creating a warm audience.
+I can tell you this from working on many launches – both successful and unsuccessful – you’re cheating your clients and yourself out of a great product by not warming them up.

 Always think about what you can do in the lead-up to the sale to strike up curiosity and interest.